Pencilcaseman/LaTeX_Paper/README.md

 run automatically when you push changes to the repository, so you can always have an up-to-date version of the document.

+>[!hint] Disable TikZ Externalization
+>TikZ externalization is enabled by default, but can cause build issues --
+>especially with portable LaTeX installations.
+If your build is failing for some
+>reason, it might be worth disabling TikZ externalization.
+>
+>To do this, simply create a file named `no_externalize.flag` in the root of the
+>repository (e.g. `touch no_externalize.flag`).

 ## Dependencies

 I'm not 100% sure which packages you need to build this template, so an